 The Lake District as a destination

-The Lake District is a picturesque stunning scenery and holds the key to many adventures here, where you can discover, explore or be inspired.
+The Lake District is a picturesque area with stunning scenery and holds the key to many adventures here, where you can discover, explore or be inspired.
 Over 16 million people visit the Lake District each year and around 75% choose to drive throughout their stay.
 There are plenty of ways to explore the Lake District without your car and every time you do you will discover something new.

-If you want to sit back and relax and let someone else do the driving why not book a Mountain Goat Tour where you can tour the Lake District sat on one of the 16 seater minibuses.
+If you want to sit back and relax and let someone else do the driving why not book a Mountain Goat Tour where you can tour the Lake District sat on one of the 16 seater minibusses.

 Why not Potter around the Lake District, visiting attractions such as The World of Beatrix Potter, The Beatrix Potter Gallery or visit Hilltop which is the house that still lies in the same state that Beatrix Potter left it when she passed away in 1943.

 The Lake District is perfect for all occasions and for all.
 The most scenic areas of Britain to walk in, climb up striking fells.
 Take a romantic Lake Cruise on Windermere, Ullswater or Coniston or learn to sail on a private charter.
 The Lake District is a romantic destination to propose, renew your vows or commit to the one you love and tie the knot!
-What better place to enjoy all that the Lake District has to offer, than to stay in the heart of the Lake District, one mile south of Bowness on Windemere at our luxury country House Hotel, Lindeth Howe.
+What better place to enjoy all that the Lake District has to offer than to stay in the heart of the Lake District, one mile south of Bowness on Windemere at our luxury hotel, Lindeth Howe.